-The Paris Agreement Compatible (PAC) project is a collaborative effort of CAN Europe, the European Environmental Bureau (EEB), REN21 and the Renewables Grid Initiative (RGI).
+The Paris Agreement Compatible (PAC) Scenarios for Energy Infrastructure project is a collaborative effort of CAN Europe, the European Environmental Bureau (EEB), REN21 and the Renewables Grid Initiative (RGI).
 RGI is the coordinator of the PAC project which is funded by the Federal Ministry for Economic Affairs and Climate Action.
 This paper is, however, independent to the PAC project consortium partners.
-Its conclusions are the sole responsibility of the authors and the respective organisation they represent.
+Its conclusions are the sole responsibility of the authors.
 The authors maintain the right to update the paper going forward as exchanges with contributing partners are currently ongoing.